 The CEO of Belle Property Australasia, Peter Hanscomb, explains that the impact coronavirus is having on the property market, and its potential downturn, is being realised in less volume of properties to market more than a downward pressure on price.
 Properties are still selling; the shift the real estate market is experiencing is how property is being bought and sold.

 “As in all economic downturns, properties will continue to be sold because of life’s needs and circumstance,” says Peter.
-“Buyers should be keeping a long-term perspective and be looking to get into more desirable suburbs, upsize their homes or even downsize because once COVID-19 passes, the market will rebound.”
+“Buyers should be keeping a long-term perspective and be looking to get into more desirable suburbs, upsize their homes or even downsize because, even now, we are starting to see the market rebounding with easing restrictions.””

 Cushioning the blow

-Realestate.com.au also reported that the property market could quickly rebound after a short, sharp downtown.
+As reported by realestate.com.au the property market could quickly rebound after a short, sharp downtown.
 That now is the time to be looking for opportunities and focusing on long-term investment.
-They also state that the government’s financial stimulus and the flexibility from banks during the coronavirus shutdown would help cushion the property market.
+They also state that the government’s financial stimulus and the flexibility from banks during the coronavirus shutdown has helped cushion the property market.

 A buyer’s market, for now

-According to Domain, buyers believe that coronavirus will give them the upper hand, even if for a brief window.
-Buyers will be able to buy into desirable neighbourhoods that may have been out of their budget previously.
+According to Domain, buyers believe that the current market can give them the upper hand, even if for a brief window.
+Buyers may be able buy into desirable neighbourhoods that may have been out of their budget previously.
 They can upsize into larger homes because their budget may stretch that little bit further, and they could negotiate more favourable terms with vendors.

 What buyers also need to keep in mind is that their pre-approval status has only a short window before they need to re-apply, which means if the right property comes along, they should buy based on affordability and desirability today, instead of missing out and having to start the whole process again.